Bounds in Wasserstein Distance for Locally Stationary Processes: Numerical experiments

-We next conduct an experiment to check the behavior of Wasserstein distance for various $\sigma > 0$ and increasing sample size $T$.
+Recall that this real data experiment relies on Gaussian smoothing with parameter $\sigma > 0$.
+We next conduct an experiment to check the behavior of Wasserstein distance for various $\sigma > 0$ and increasing sample size.
 Towards this end, we cut the observations at $S\in\{\frac{T}{3}, \frac{2T}{3}, T\}$.\textbf{} We set $L = 1000$ and $\sigma \in \{1, 10^{-1}, 10^{-2}, 10^{-3}\}$.
-Similarly, since we use a uniform kernel for $K_1(\cdot)$, we fix $t$ such that $\frac{t}{S} \in [h, 1-h]$.
+Similarly, since we use a uniform kernel for $K_1$, we fix $t$ such that $\frac{t}{S} \in [h, 1-h]$.
 The next steps are then executed using Algorithm~\ref{alg: real data}.
 Figure \ref{fig: real datasets W1 various sigmas} shows the resulting Wasserstein distances that are smaller for datasets with larger sample sizes.
-For each dataset, Wasserstein distance tends to be smaller when the number sample points $S$ tends to $T$.
-Due to the stationarity of SP500 \citep{Birretal2017}, its corresponding distances are smaller than that of the other datasets.
-It can also be observed that Wasserstein distance for Gaussian-smoothed SP500 increases as $\sigma$ gets smaller since as $\sigma \rightarrow 0$, the Gaussian-smoothed SP500 tends to behave as the original SP500 shown in Figure \ref{fig: real data NW estimation examples}.
+Plots in the first column represent Wasserstein distances for the partition $S=\frac{1}{3}T$, the second column for $S=\frac{2}{3}T$, and the last column for $S=T$.
+For each Gaussian-smoothed dataset, the Wasserstein distance tends to be smaller for larger partitions $S=\frac{1}{3}T, T$, validating our theoretical results.
+Due to the stationarity of SP500 \cite{Birretal2017}, its corresponding distances are smaller than those of the other datasets, a similar observation from our synthetic experiment.
+It can also be observed that Wasserstein distance for Gaussian-smoothed SP500 increases as $\sigma$ gets smaller since as $\sigma\rightarrow 0$, the Gaussian-smoothed SP500 tends to behave as the original SP500.